-Season Packages Are Now Available!!!
+Season Memberships Are Now Available!!!

 Receive 10% discount off individual ticket price.
 (Service fees apply for online purchases.
 To avoid fees, purchase over phone by calling the box office at (725) 222-9661.)

 Invites to 'member only' events and offers!

 Special 'Student', '55+', and 'Public Servant' prices offered.

 Every Brilliant Thing by Duncan MacMillian with Johnny Donahoe

 Ice cream, rollercoasters, the smell of old books - as a mother battles chronic depression, a child creates a list of everything that makes life worth living.
 As time passes, the list grows and what began as a naive attempt to deal with tragedy becomes an epic chronicle of life’s small joys.
 Staged in-the-round,

 thistouching, funny and intimate play charts the lengths we will go for those we love.

 The Dog/ The Cat by The Dog by Brendan Cowell, The Cat by Lally Katz